 Nobel Prize-winning economist Albert Hirschman’s 1970 classic, “Exit, Voice and Loyalty,” seems to have been written for times like this.
 Whenever an organization faces difficulties, its members have three options: leave, stay but voice their grievances, or stay and not say anything out of loyalty.
 Amidst the Great Resignation, employers are well-advised to listen to their employees - more often, more carefully, and with genuine concern.
 Combining active and passive listening and acting quickly on signals extracted from the listening to the employees’ benefit gives employees a voice, prevents their exit, and builds loyalty.

 There is so much data being generated today.
 The #Peopledata – #HRdata space is impacted too.
 The volume of data is so much that we truly have to remember to “Spot the People in the Data”.

-We see that many companies still don’t know how to implement ONA tools in their companies in an ethical and efficient way.
+We see that many companies still don’t know how to implement ONA tools in their companies in an ethical and impactful way.
 And how imperative it is in the hybrid reality.

 We’ve developed a Network Perspective analytical software with a mission to give people leaders data & insights about their teams’ collaboration habits.
 The aim is to enable people-centric & high performing hybrid organizations.
 With strong ethics upfront.

 Companies that use our application benefit from analytics describing experiences, which have impact on the two key dimensions: teams’ healthy efficiency and wellbeing.
-We analyze, among other things: collaboration overload, meetings time & quality, deep work time & context switching by work interruptions, work-life harmony, leaders’ guidance, teams’ routines and rituals, cross-team collaboration and collaborative learning.
+We analyze, among other things: collaboration overload, meetings time & quality, deep work time & context switching by work interruptions, work-life harmony, leaders’ guidance, teams’ routines and rituals, cross-team collaboration, and collaborative learning.